jiportilla/edge_storage-adapter/README.md

 Prometheus stores time series samples in a local time series database (TSDB) and optionally also forwards a copy of all samples to a set of configurable remote endpoints.
 Similarly, Prometheus reads data from the local TSDB and optionally also from remote endpoints.
 Both local and remote storage subsystems are explained below.

-### Fanout storage

-The [fanout storage](https://github.com/prometheus/prometheus/blob/v2.3.1/storage/fanout.go#L27-L32) is a [`storage.Storage`](https://github.com/prometheus/prometheus/blob/v2.3.1/storage/interface.go#L31-L44) implementation that proxies and abstracts away the details of the underlying local and remote storage subsystems for use by other components.
-For reads, it merges query results from local and remote sources, while writes are duplicated to all local and remote destinations.
-Internally, the fanout storage differentiates between a primary (local) storage and optional secondary (remote) storages, as they have different capabilities for optimized series ingestion.

-Currently rules still read and write directly from/to the fanout storage, but this will be changed soon so that rules will only read local data by default.
-This is to increase the reliability of alerting and recording rules, which should only need short-term data in most cases.

 ### Local storage